yangl1996/docs-toolchain/README.md

 1. Mirrors pull requests from GitHub Pull Request to Pagure issue
 2. Syncs comments between GitHub and Pagure
+3. Continuously Integrates (CI) with ability to preview the changed documents
-3. Merges GitHub Pull Request when the relevant Pagure issue is marked as "Fixed"
+4. Merges GitHub Pull Request when the relevant Pagure issue is marked as "Fixed"
-4. Keeps the GitHub repo and the Pagure repo synced
+5. Keeps the GitHub repo and the Pagure repo synced